namel3ss-Ai/namel3ss-ai-programming-language/docs/language_spec.md

           url is env.DATABASE_URL
           table is "orders"
       ```
+    - Optional table metadata for RAG/table retrieval:
+      ```
+      frame is "orders":
+        source:
+          backend is "postgres"
+          url is env.DATABASE_URL
+          table is "orders"
+        table:
+          primary_key is "id"
+          display_columns are ["customer_name", "total_amount", "status"]
+          time_column is "created_at"
+          text_column is "notes"
+          image_column is "receipt_image"
+      ```
+      The `table:` block is optional; when present it helps table-aware and multimodal RAG stages. `display_columns` uses the same list syntax as other column lists.
   - Optional: `select:` to project specific columns; `where:` block must be boolean.
 Supported backends: memory, sqlite, postgres.
 - Vector stores (RAG foundations):
   - Declare a semantic index over a frame: